RenRenJuan/Green-Travel-Carbon-App/README.md

   separate from the subsequent production line which will use the [common mechanism](https://sameboat.live/sb-app) for delivery of my apps from 2.1 forward.

   2.0.7 was feature complete at the end of August 2011.
-2.0.8 will the stable baseline of same thing with background operation.
+2.0.8 will be the stable baseline of same thing with background operation. maintained with stack and platform major version increments.

 ## 2.n.m